Positions (song): Oceania

 In Australia, "Positions" debuted at number one on the ARIA Singles Chart dated November 2, 2020, becoming Grande's fourth number one single in the country.
 "Positions" was also Grande's third top-three entry for 2020 after charting earlier in the year with "Stuck with U" and "Rain on Me".
 It remained at number one for two consecutive weeks.
-Its certified Double Platinum by the Australian Recording Industry Association for moving over 140,000 units in Australia.
+Its certified Quadruple Platinum by the Australian Recording Industry Association in 2023 for moving over 280,000 equivalent units in Australia.

 In New Zealand "Positions" debuted at number one on the New Zealand Singles Chart, becoming Grande's sixth number one single in the country.
 It was also Grande's second number one single for 2020 after charting earlier in the year with "Stuck with U".
-Its certified Platinum by the Recording Industry Association of New Zealand for moving over 30,000 units in the New Zealand.
+Its certified Triple Platinum by the Recording Industry Association of New Zealand for moving over 90,000 units in the New Zealand.

 Music video

-The accompanying music video for "Positions" was released along with the song on October 23, 2020.
+The accompanying music video for "Positions" was filmed in September and was released along with the song on October 23, 2020.
 The video was directed by Dave Meyers, and depicts Grande as the President of the United States.
-The concept for the video was conceived by Grande's husband, Dalton Gomez.
+The concept for the video was conceived by Grande's now ex-husband, Dalton Gomez.
 Many of the video's scenes were filmed at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
 The video received over one million views on YouTube within an hour of its release.
 On October 26, a behind-the-scenes video was posted to Grande's YouTube channel.
+As of August 2025, the music video reached the 625 million views.